Cheddi Jagan: Legacy

 In 2007, Jagan was posthumously awarded the Order of Liberation of Guyana (OR).
 This award surpasses the Order of Excellence of Guyana, but was granted without an amendment to the constitution of orders and it does not appear in the list of national awards.
-Burnham also received the Order of the Companions of O.R.
+Jagan also received the Order of the Companions of O.R.
 Tambo from South Africa in 2005.

-Jagan's wide regard as "Father of the Nation" in Guyana is stated by several different sources, the Cheddi Jagan Research Centre, the Guyana Chronicle, the Times of India and important political figures in the PPP such as Irfaan Ali.
-In contrast, PNC member and at the time Minister of Social Cohesion Amna Ally in a 2015 speech named Forbes Burnham the Father of the Nation.
+Jagan's wide regard as "Father of the Nation" in Guyana is stated by several different sources, including the Cheddi Jagan Research Centre, the Guyana Chronicle, the Times of India and important political figures in the PPP such as Irfaan Ali.
+In contrast, PNC member and at the time Minister of Social Cohesion Amna Ally in a 2015 speech named Forbes Burnham the "Father of the Nation".